AlignedIT/IonQ-Demo-HU/README.md

 Portions of code were taken from AWS sample code

-This is an introductory set for running IonQ using AWS Braket Service.
+/ This is an introductory set for running IonQ using AWS Braket Service.
+Contains powerpoint presentation and Jupyter notebook

 The presentation outlines the steps to get started with AWS Braket and provides a sample code (Jupyter notebook) with two example circuits